microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![A screen that shows the real-time output of the build process.](images/stepbystep/media/image76.png "Real-time output")

 15. After the build process completes, you should see a green check mark next to each of the build pipeline steps.
+You should also be able to see and browse the content of the `Artifact` published with the `.zip` file containing your ASP.NET Core app ready to be deployed.

     ![A screen that shows a successfully completed build pipeline.](images/stepbystep/media/image77.png "Success")